Carrick mum blames Stormont deadlock for daughter's surgery delay

 In an interview with BBC News, Karen also revealed that she and her family were told that current orthopedic waiting lists are only getting longer.

-The local mum, from the Minorca area of the town, pleaded with local politicians to resolve the Stormont deadlock and end the "unbearable" delay.
+The local mum, from the Minorca area of the town, pleaded with local politicians to resolve the Stormont deadlock and end the "unbearable" delay for her daughter, who is a keen dancer.

 "To all the MLAs of Northern Ireland please, can you seriously have a word with yourselves," she said.
 "This is a 14-year-old needing urgent surgery and because [there is] no Stormont our waiting lists are out of control, there are no transfers to other hospitals and people including my daughter are affected.